 A hernia refers to a protrusion of fatty tissue through weakened muscle or connective tissue, commonly occurring in the abdomen.
 When a section of the abdominal wall is weak it will often cause a localized hole to develop.
 Whether from heavy lifting to laughter, it can cause an organ or tissue to push through this defect, causing a hernia.

 Do these symptoms sound familiar?

-- Have nausea, vomiting, or fever.
+- Nausea, vomiting, or fever

 What are the risks and complications associated with hernias?

 Risks vary with the location, size, and the length of time the hernia has been present.

 - Risks of Strangulation: In considering when to have a reducible hernia operated on, it is important to know the risk of strangulation.

 - Risks of Irreducibility: Hernias that are considered irreducible are also known as incarcerated hernias and cannot be pushed back into place and must be removed through surgical methods.

 SHOULD I SEE DR. MAGDI ALEXANDER?

 All hernias should be examined by a hernia specialist.
 Untreated hernias can increase in size and pain, evolving into potential life-threatening complications.
 If you believe you have a hernia, see Dr. Magdi Alexander immediately.
 He will confirm the diagnosis and discuss the best treatment options for you.